 Although keyword rankings, backlinks generated, SEO site health improvements, clicks, and organic visitors are great leading indicators of SEO success; it’s also important to focus on the metrics that move the needle for your clients, such as leads, orders, and revenue.

-Let’s take a case study for an REI company in Charlotte, NC, where HITE Digital increased organic performance by 10% month over month by combining SEO and PPC efforts to target local homeowners.
+Let’s take a case study for an REI company in Charlotte, NC, where Sparo increased organic performance by 10% month over month by combining SEO and PPC efforts to target local homeowners.
 Here’s the breakdown of their organic traffic metrics:

 Not only did the client report showcase this, but it also tied that to a conversion rate, which increased by 160%.
 These included: